mcfletch/2daypython/lessonplan.rst

     <type 'float'>

 * the previous loaded the whole file into memory at one go, we could also have iterated over the file line-by-line.
-The file object keeps an internal "pointer" (offset, bookmark) which it advances as you iterate through the file.

 .. doctest::